-Carcinoma in situ of the fallopian tube is limited to the tubal mucosa cardiomyopathy means disease of the heart muscle causing it to enlarge and become weaker.
+Carcinoma in situ of the fallopian tube is limited to the tubal mucosa.

-Carcinoma in situ of the vulva also requires high grade dysplasia of the cervix at CIN III or above, confirmed histologically by carer means the life insured begins to provide unpaid care for the first time and that care:
+Carcinoma in situ of the vulva also requires high grade dysplasia of the cervix at CIN III or above, confirmed histologically by biopsy.

 Note: FIGO refers to the staging method of The Federation Internationale de Gynecologie et d'Obstetrique.